cedrickchee/llama/README.md

     - Train with prompt data from: [fka/awesome-minichatgpt-prompts](https://huggingface.co/datasets/fka/awesome-minichatgpt-prompts).
 Training scripts and instructions [here](https://github.com/juncongmoo/minichatgpt/tree/main/examples#train-with-real-prompt-data).
     - Train the reward model using [Dahoas/rm-static](https://huggingface.co/datasets/Dahoas/rm-static) dataset.

+### Plan

+TODO:

+**Priority: high**

+- [ ] Improve sampler - refer to [shawwn/llama](https://github.com/shawwn/llama) fork.
+- [ ] Finetune the models on a diverse set of instructions datasets from LAION's OpenAssistant. (blocked by dataset v1)
+- [ ] Try the fine-tuning protocol from Flan.
+  - LLaMA paper touches on finetuning briefly, referencing that.

+**Priority: low**

+- [ ] Start and try other fine-tuning ideas:
+  - ChatGPT-like = LLaMA + CarperAI's tRLX (RLHF) library + Anthropic's public preference dataset.
+I don't know how feasible if the experiments are larger scale (compute-wise) that use RL models that are good at instruction following.

+Reminder-to-self:

+- People under-appreciate fine-tuning alone compared to RLHF.
+RL algorithms (unsupervised) are quite finicky compared to supervised deep learning.
+RL is hard-ish.

 ---